luismiguelcasadodiaz/inception/learnings/PHP_FPM_learnings.md

 user = nginx
 group = nginx
 ```
-# workers and enviroment variables
+# workers and environment variables

 The default configuration is that php-fpm starts workers with a clear environment.
-that Prevents arbitrary environment variables from reaching FPM worker processes by clearing the environment in workers before env vars specified in this
+This prevents arbitrary environment variables from reaching FPM worker processes by clearing the environment in workers before environment variables specified in this
 pool configuration are added.
 Setting to "no" will make all environment variables available to PHP code via getenv(), `$_ENV` and `$_SERVER`.